278323

 Is Now The Time?

 There are several reasons why we think Meta is a great business.
-First off, its revenue growth has been decent over the last three years.
-And while its growth in monthly active users has been slower, the good news is its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+While we'd expect growth rates to moderate from here, its revenue growth has been decent over the last three years.
+And while its monthly active users have declined, the good news is its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
 On top of that, its impressive gross margins are a wonderful starting point for the overall profitability of the business.

-At the moment Meta trades at 12.0x next 12 months EV-to-EBITDA.
+At the moment, Meta trades at 13.4x next 12 months EV-to-EBITDA.
 Looking at the consumer internet landscape today, Meta's qualities really stand out, and we really like it at this price.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.